rvakato/Python_for_Blender/README.md

 # Python for Blender

 Here are the Python tools for Blender that I use in my daily work.
-Welcome everyone to collaborate on this repository.
-Mail: rvakato@gmail.com
+Welcome everyone to give me any suggestions or collaborate on this repository.
+mail: rvakato@gmail.com

 ## Content (keep updating):